DuaaAlshareef/Foundatoins-of-Machine-Learning/README.md

 The NN-From-Scratch folder contains a basic implementation of a neural network from scratch using Python.
 This model serves as a foundation for understanding the fundamental concepts of neural networks, including forward propagation, backward propagation, and gradient descent.

-# Forward Pass for One Hidden Layer Neural Network (Classification)
+# Forward Pass for One Hidden Layer Neural Network

 This is an implementation of the forward pass for a one hidden layer neural network with the output layer for classification tasks.
 The forward pass is a fundamental step in neural network computation, where input data is propagated through the network to generate predictions.